 - Vegan Hash Brown Casserole

 - Sweet Potato Fries – Baked not Fried!

-- 2 cups low sodium vegetable broth
+- 1.5 cups low sodium vegetable broth

-- 1/2 tsp garlic powder
+- 1 teaspoon garlic powder

-- 1 tsp oregano
+- 1 teaspoon oregano

-- 1 tbsp corn starch
+- 1 tablespoon corn starch

-- Add all remaining ingredients in a small bowl and whisk to combine.
+- Arrange your quartered potatoes in a 9×13 baking dish (or similar) in an even layer.
+Add all remaining ingredients to a small bowl or measuring cup and whisk to combine.
 Then pour the mixture over your potatoes.

 - Cover your baking dish with parchment paper and aluminum foil and bake for 30 minutes.
 Then remove the foil and parchment, gently mix the potatoes and bake an additional 20-30 minutes or until most of the liquids are absorbed and desired crispiness level is reached.